How to get here

 Arriving by bus

 Local residents are strongly encouraged to use the local bus services to get to the event.
 Plymouth is very well served by buses with nearly all parts of the city linked directly to Royal Parade which is approximately a 10 minute walk to the Hoe where the event will be taking place.
-The No 25 bus will continue to run from the city centre around the waterfront throughout the day until 6pm on Saturday.
-There will be diversions in place for the Thursday Triathlon.
+The No 25B bus will continue to run from the city centre around the waterfront throughout the day until 7pm on Saturday.
+A one way ticket for the shuttle bus will be £2 for any accompanying passengers with military personal/cadets/vets etc. There will be diversions in place for the Strength of Spirit Games on Thursday 26 June.

-For bus timetables please use this link: www.plymouth.gov.uk/bustimetables
+For bus timetables please visit: www.plymouth.gov.uk/bustimetables

 For journey planning please either call Traveline on 0871 200 2233 or use this link: www.travelinesw.com